Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/emitter/render.rst

 Split UV's
    The amount of rows/columns in the texture to be used.
-   Coordinates are a single part of the *UV Split* grid, which is a n?n grid over the whole texture.
+   Coordinates are a single part of the *UV Split* grid, which is an n × n grid over the whole texture.
    What the part is used for each particle and at what time is determined by the *Offset* and *Animate* controls.
 These can be used to make each billboard unique or to use an "animated" texture for them by having each frame of the animation in a grid in a big image.